bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 ### Locate A Sensible SSH keypair (Tech Leads)

-Put the private key in your `~/.ssh` directory and name it the same as the name from the EC2 dashboard.
-So if the EC2 dashboard says the key is named 'my_key' you should have a private key named `~/.ssh/my_key`

 If you're the tech lead, look in the EC2 dashboard and pick `Key Pairs` from the `Network & Security` section in the left-hand panel.
 Try to figure out if you already have the private key for any of the